Akash2866/Dice-Game/README.md

-Hey Everyone!
+Hi Everyone!
 You can play this game here: